dotnet/docs/docs/framework/wpf/app-development/deploying-a-wpf-application-wpf.md

 <a name="Deploying_Markup_Only_XAML_Applications"></a>
 ### Deploying Markup-Only XAML Applications
- Markup-only [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] pages are usually published to Web servers, like HTML pages, and can be viewed using [!INCLUDE[TLA2#tla_iegeneric](../../../../includes/tla2sharptla-iegeneric-md.md)].
+ Markup-only [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] pages are usually published to Web servers, like HTML pages, and can be viewed using Internet Explorer.
 Markup-only [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] pages run within a partial-trust security sandbox with restrictions that are defined by the Internet zone permission set.
 This provides an equivalent security sandbox to HTML-based Web applications.

  For more information about security for [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)] applications, see [Security](../security-wpf.md).

  Markup-only [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] pages can be installed to the local file system by using either XCopy or [!INCLUDE[TLA2#tla_wininstall](../../../../includes/tla2sharptla-wininstall-md.md)].
-These pages can be viewed using [!INCLUDE[TLA2#tla_iegeneric](../../../../includes/tla2sharptla-iegeneric-md.md)] or Windows Explorer.
+These pages can be viewed using Internet Explorer or Windows Explorer.

  For more information about XAML, see [XAML Overview (WPF)](../advanced/xaml-overview-wpf.md).